 Running balena on the Seeed Studio EdgeBox RPI 200

-As it brings a CM4 with eMMC, i just opened it to flash the CM4 with a CM4 IO board such as the official Raspberry Pi CM4 IO board, the Waveshare CM4 IO board that i used or the inexpensive Nebra CM4 IO board.
+To flash the Raspberry Pi CM4 you can use a CM4 IO board such as the official Raspberry Pi CM4 IO board, the Waveshare CM4 IO board that i used or the inexpensive Nebra CM4 IO board.

 Just flashed balenaOS using balenaEtcher.